 What Do We Mean By "Color" In Diamonds

 Contrary to what many people think, when we speak of color in diamonds, we are not referring to the blue, green, red and yellow flashes of color that are seen when a diamond is rotated in the light.
 (The technical name for that show of spectral color is dispersion.
-The amount of dispersion show by a diamond is related to how well it has been cut and has nothing to do with color.)
+The amount of dispersion shown by a diamond is related to how well it has been cut and has nothing to do with color.)
 When we refer to color in diamond we are talking about the actual body color of the diamond when it is laid top down and viewed against a white background using natural north daylight.
 An actual color grade is assigned to a diamond by comparing it side by side with other diamonds of known color grades.
 The more colorless the diamond, the higher the color grade and the higher the price that is commands.

 Even though most diamonds appear colorless to the average consumer, practically all have some tint of yellow, brown or gray.
 These tiny tints of color can sometimes only be seen by a trained eye under the proper lighting conditions.
-But even the slightest tint of color can affect the price of a diamond dramatically.
+But even the slightest tint of color can effect the price of a diamond dramatically.
 Because these differences can be so hard to see, yet effect the price so much, you will have to count on your jeweler for guidance.
 This is just another reason to deal with someone who is both reputable and has the education and training necessary to give you accurate information.